gaoyuankidult/gym-pepper/README.md

 # Gym wrapper for Pepper robot
 > This repo serves as a basic gym wrapper for pepper robot.
-It takes image as input and output designed actions as output.
+It takes image as input and output designed actions.

-User can use standard gym repo structure to install the package [[Tutorial]](https://github.com/openai/gym/tree/master/gym/envs#how-to-create-new-environments-for-gym).
+Users can use standard gym repo structure to install the package [[Tutorial]](https://github.com/openai/gym/tree/master/gym/envs#how-to-create-new-environments-for-gym).
 You are encourage to contact the author or to submit a pull request to discuss issues related to this  repo.

 ## Installation
 After cloning the repo, you can use following commend to install the package.